 - 1 green onion

-Line a piece of parchment paper or foil on a large baking pan and pour half of salt mixture on the bottom.
-Place fish on top and pour rest of mixture of the fish.
+- Line a piece of parchment paper or foil on a large baking pan and pour half of the salt mixture on the bottom.
+Place fish on top and pour the rest of the mixture of the fish.
 Press and pat down to form a covering.